-In April 2015 Public Sector Audit Appointments Ltd (PSAA) issued "Statement of responsibilities of auditors and audited bodies 2015-16".
+Public Sector Audit Appointments Ltd (PSAA) have issued a "Statement of responsibilities of auditors and audited bodies".
 It is available from the Chief Executive of each audited body and via the PSAA website (www.psaa.co.uk)

 The Statement of responsibilities serves as the formal terms of engagement between appointed auditors and audited bodies.
 It summarises where the different responsibilities of auditors and audited bodies begin and end, and what is to be expected of the audited body in certain areas.